jgerstein/Functions-Assignment/Physics/Physics.md

 float kinematic(float vo, float a, float d){
 }
 ```
 ##Parameters:
-Float vo is used to set initial velocity, float a is used to set acceleration, and d is used to set distance.
+  Float vo is used to set initial velocity
+  Float a is used to set acceleration
+  Float d is used to set distance.
-The variables are declared at the top of the code to allow easy modification of values.

 ##Returns:
 The program returns the final velocity, or the float vf.
 It is calculated using the equation vf^2 = vo^2 + 2ad.